-- 7.7 The consultation with a selected taxpayer starts with IRAS arranging for a first meeting at the taxpayer's premises, and requesting for the submission of information and documents that would be discussed at the meeting. - 7.8 During the first meeting, the taxpayer's representatives present an overview of the taxpayer's business model and explain the transaction flows, the methods of pricing related party transactions and the relevant supporting documentation.
+- 7.7 If a taxpayer is selected for a TPA, the audit may start with IRAS arranging for a first meeting at the taxpayer's premises and requesting for the submission of information and documents that would be discussed at the meeting. - 7.8 During the first meeting, the taxpayer's representatives present an overview of the taxpayer's business model and explain the transaction flows, the functional activities of the related parties, the methods of pricing related party transactions and the relevant supporting documentation.
 IRAS will interview key personnel and review the TP documentation.
-IRAS will need to understand the business operations and transfer pricing, specifically: - (a) The business model and strategies: - (b) The conditions affecting the industry; - (c) The transaction flows among the related parties: - (d) The key activities each related party undertakes and the risks borne; - (e) The assets each related party owns or uses; - (f) The pricing of related party transactions; and
+IRAS will need to understand the business operations and transfer pricing, specifically: - (a) The business model and strategies; - (b) The conditions affecting the industry; - (c) The transaction flows among the related parties; - (d) The key activities each related party undertakes and the risks borne:

-- (g) The process and documentation in place to check that the transfer prices are at arm's length. - 7.9 After the first meeting, IRAS will request for more information or documents concerning particular issues and may arrange for subsequent meetings with the taxpayer.
-Based on the information gathered, IRAS will assess the adequacy of the taxpayer's TP documentation and identify transfer pricing issues for discussion with the taxpayer. - 7.10 In some cases, IRAS may propose a tax adjustment under Section 34D of the ITA if the taxpayer's taxable profit is understated due to non-arm's length related party transactions.
-The taxpayer will have the opportunity to respond to IRAS' proposal and discuss how to resolve the issue, before IRAS makes the tax adjustment. - 7.11 At the conclusion of the TPC, IRAS will send a closing letter to the taxpayer with comments on the appropriateness of the taxpayer's transfer pricing method and the adequacy of the taxpayer's TP documentation.
-IRAS may also make recommendations as to how the taxpayer can improve its TP documentation or its transfer pricing method. - 7.12 The TPC process is illustrated in this flowchart:
+- (e) The assets each related party owns or uses; - (f) The pricing of related party transactions; and - (g) The process and documentation in place to check that the transfer prices are at arm's length. - 7.9 After the first meeting, IRAS will request for more information or documents concerning particular issues and may arrange for subsequent meetings with the taxpayer.
+Based on the information gathered, IRAS will assess the adequacy of the taxpayer's TP documentation and identify transfer pricing issues for discussion with the taxpayer. - 7.10 IRAS will propose an adjustment under Section 34D of the ITA if the taxpayer's taxable profit is understated due to non-arm's length related party transactions.
+The taxpayer will have the opportunity to respond to IRAS' proposal and discuss how to resolve the issue, before IRAS makes the adjustment. - 7.11 At the conclusion of the TPA, IRAS will send a closing letter to the taxpayer with comments on the appropriateness of the taxpayer's transfer pricing, the adequacy of the taxpayer's TP documentation and the adjustment made under Section 34D of the ITA, if any.
+IRAS may also make recommendations as to how the taxpayer can improve its TP documentation, its transfer pricing method, etc. - 7.12 The TPA process is illustrated in this flowchart:

-TPC process
+TPA process